StarLoco/StarLoco-Game/README.md

 ## Requirements

 To be able to use this project, you'll need to be sure your computer has :
-- Java - JDK 8 if you intend to compile the source code
+- Java - JDK 8 to compile the source code

+For running the project:
-- Java - JRE 8 if you only want to run the .jar
+- Java - JRE 8
 - MariaDB

 ## Usage